bmonkaba/ERISCore/docs/index.md

 };
 ```
 <br>
 This was a design trade-off in that the obvious first thought was to use enumerated message IDs.
-However, there is one single reason which drove the decision for a string bassed messaging system: Universal communication.
+However, there is one single reason which drove the decision for a string based messaging system: Universal communication.

 What is meant by that is that inter-app, virtual machine, serial & MIDI are all routed through the same interface with no need for managing enum tables across multiple environments & programming languages.